elgohr-update/jheyduk-cert-manager-webhook-variomedia/README.md

-# ACME webhook for Gandi (cert-manager-webhook-gandi)
+# ACME webhook for variomedia (cert-manager-webhook-variomedia)
-`cert-manager-webhook-gandi` is an ACME webhook for [cert-manager].
-It provides an ACME (read: Let's Encrypt) webhook for [cert-manager], which allows to use a `DNS-01` challenge with [Gandi].
+`cert-manager-webhook-variomedia` is an ACME webhook for [cert-manager].
+It provides an ACME (read: Let's Encrypt) webhook for [cert-manager], which allows to use a `DNS-01` challenge with [variomedia].
 This allows to provide Let's Encrypt certificates to [Kubernetes] for service protocols other than HTTP and furthermore to request wildcard certificates.
-Internally it uses the [Gandi LiveDNS API] to communicate with Gandi.
+Internally it uses the [variomedia LiveDNS API] to communicate with variomedia.

 Quoting the [ACME DNS-01 challenge]: